Part One of Three in this Series.

 The Video Format: People often confuse the file extension (MP4 or MOV) as the video format.
 This is not entirely correct.
 A video format consists of multiple files, folders, and even playlists, all of which are necessary to make the video play properly.

-- MOV (Quicktime Movie) – was created by Apple and works more smoothly in a Mac environment. was created to save full-length movies.
+- MOV (Quicktime Movie) – is a compression algorithm created by Apple and works more smoothly in a Mac environment. was created to save full-length movies.
 However, because it is proprietary, it is supported by slightly fewer devices and systems.

-- MP4 – is a more compatible format than any other format currently out there.
+- MP4 – is an international standard format and more compatible than any other format currently out there.
 It was made popular when Apple began to use this container type for the iTunes store.
-It is supported by a broad range of devices, players and other applications and is commonly used to stream videos online.
+It is supported by a broad range of devices, players, and other applications and is commonly used to stream videos online.

 Both containers are very similar, yet some Apple-centric videographers prefer to use the MOV container for both video capture and editing.
 After editing they will convert the final project to MP4 for distribution to social channels like YouTube.
 If you want to convert your MOV to MP4 visit this page. https://www.appgeeker.com/how-to/convert-mp4-to-mov-mac.html